ckeditor/ckeditor5/docs/examples/framework/how-tos.md

 If you load some content unknown to any editor feature, it will be dropped.
 If you want all the HTML5 elements to be supported, you need to write plugins to support them.
 Once you do that, CKEditor 5 will not filter anything out.

-## Editor's features

-### The build I downloaded is missing some features.
-How do I add them?
+### How to add more features to the build I downloaded?

 See the {@link installation/plugins/installing-plugins Installing plugins} guide to learn how to extend the editor with some additional features.